-The kinds of music that will help your baby sleep
+The 4 kinds of music that will help ease your baby into sleep mode

 When just singing lullabies won't work, sometimes we need to play music to get our little ones to sleep

 Lulling your baby to sleep can be quite an endeavour, which is why parents need all the help they can get, like music, for instance.
 One theAsianparent Community user asked the community about what kind of music they use to get their baby to sleep.

 It isn’t clear why music can help us go to sleep, but according to Sleep.org, it could be because music can relax the brain and release feel-good chemicals.
 Music also masks other distracting sounds, like kids playing on the street or the TV in the next room.
 It can also lower your heart rate and slow your breathing.

 Look for music that has a slow rhythm—from 60 to 80 BPM (visit songbpm.com to find out how many beats-per-minute a song has).
 Here are some kinds of music you can use to help your child sleep.

 “When both my girls were still babies, classical music helped them have a deep sleep even though our dog, who likes hanging around close to our room window, is barking loudly outside,” wrote Felisilda D.V.